 As a business owner, I often think my business is doing great and every aspect of it is running beautifully.
 It reminds me of an old adage my dad used to say, “Son, you never tell a woman that the baby is ugly or you might get slapped.”
 However, that’s a problem for business owners looking to succeed.
-Mismanagement in business is clearly visible.
-Our “baby” is ugly as it can be and we don’t even realize it.
+Mismanagement in business will be clearly visible.
+Our “baby” is ugly as it can be and we don’t see it.
 Eventually, we find out our business isn’t as attractive to potential buyers as we think.
-So, here are four strategic questions to ask yourself when approaching a potential exit plan.
-Even if your 10-15 years out, you need to know NOW if you are hurting your business’s value.
+So, here are four strategic questions to ask yourself when contemplating a potential exit plan.
+Even if you’re 10-15 years out, you need to know NOW if you are hurting your business’s value.

-Mismanagement in business is clearly visible.
-Their “baby” is ugly as it can be; it looks like it fell out of the ugly tree and hit every branch on the way down.Click to tweet
+Mismanagement in business will be clearly visible.
+Our “baby” is ugly as it can be and we don’t see it.Click to tweet

 Many times, people focus on driving income.
 Obviously, income is certainly a player in the value of the business but it is not the only player.
 The value of business goes well beyond income.
 If you focus on maximizing the value of your business you’ll see a greater return in the long run.
 Differentiating between the income and value can sometimes be a little bit difficult for owners to wrap their heads around.